Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Supplementary Material

 \paragraph{VTN-GPT$^*$} For this baseline, we select the best-performing model in VTN-object (as determined by the best success rate in the validation set) and combine it with GPT-3 for testing.
 Since VON restricts the range of target objects, we utilise scene metadata, such as the categories of objects in the scene.
 Concretely, we first encode the 109 object category names in ProcThor with CLIP-text Encoder and obtain the corresponding CLIP-textual feature set $F_{target}$.
 At the start of each navigation evaluation, GPT-3 generates a language-grounding object $o_l$ that satisfies the given demand instruction.
 Next, we use the CLIP-text Encoder to encode $o_l$, producing the corresponding CLIP-textual feature, $f_l$.
 Cosine similarity is computed between $f_l$ and all features in $F_{target}$, and the object corresponding to the most similar feature is selected as the target object provided to the chosen VTN-object model.
 When the agent performs $\mathrm{Done}$, if the step limit is not yet reached and the target object is not yet found, GPT-3 will regenerate a different language-grounding object, and then repeat the above process to select the target object, until the object satisfying the demand is found (success) or the step limit is reached (failure).

-\paragraph{ZSON-object} We train the ZSON-object model using its original pipeline.
+\paragraph{ZSON-object} We train the ZSON-object model using its original pipeline whose trained model will be used in ZSON-GPT.
 We first train a ImageGoal ZSON model.
 We use the images that have objects present at a distance less than $c_{navi}$ as target images (use CLIP-image Encoder to obtain CLIP-visual features as target inputs), and then ask the agent to find the objects in the images.
 When testing, we use the category name of objects (109 object categories in total) as the target object (use CLIP-text Encoder to obtain CLIP-textual features as target inputs) and ask agent to find the objects.

 \paragraph{ZSON-demand} We use the best model in ZSON-object and then use the CLIP-textual feature of the demand instruction as the target inputs for the agent to find the object that satisfies the demand.